Adversarial Training Reduces Information and Improves Transferability: Preliminaries and Notation

-As shown by~\cite{engstrom2019learning}, robust representations are (almost) invertible, also for out-of-distribution data.
-Before continuing we define the (weak) inversion: \begin{definition}[Inversion] Let $\bar{z}=f_w(x)$ be the final representation (before linear classifier) of an image $x$, and let $f_w$ be the robust feature extractor.
+which is the formulation introduced in~\cite{zhang2019theoretically} when using cross-entropy loss.
+We define the (weak) inversion of features as: \begin{definition}[Inversion] Let $\bar{z} = f_w(x)$ be the final representation (before linear classifier) of an image $x$, and let $f_w$ be the robust feature extractor.
 The reconstructed image (inversion) is the solution of the following problem: